terjeio/grblHAL/doc/markdown/grblHAL extensions.md

 1 - pendant has taken over input stream, senders should disable UI but still update controls.

 New status message `|SD:<pct complete>[,<filename>]` used to inform status when streaming from SD card.

+New status message `|H:<0|1>` used to report homing status changes.
+0 - homing is not complete.
+1 - homing complete.

+This status is only reported when homing is enabled and then on homing status changes.

 #### OPT report: